dftbplus/develguide/docs/gitworkflow.rst

 Set up your identity
 ....................

-When you contribute to our project, it is important that the author information of your commits contain your full name and a valid (preferably your official) email address.
+When you contribute to our project it is important that the author information of your commits contain your full name and a valid (preferably your official) email address.
 Set up those for your repository (or globally by adding the ``--global`` option) by ::